Please ensure Javascript is enabled for purposes of website accessibility

 You should also be aware that there are exchange-traded funds (ETFs) that move opposite the markets.
 For example, if you had a very strong belief that emerging markets were very overvalued, you might consider hedging your positions with ProShares Short MSCI Emerging Markets (EUM) which moves opposite the MSCI Emerging Market index.
 There are inverse and leveraged ETFs out there on a wide range of assets from oil to gold to Treasuries.

-Use these carefully since they are not meant to be long-term positions but rather short-term allocations in times of volatility, whenever they return.
+Use these carefully since they are not meant to be long-term positions but rather short-term allocations in times of volatility.

-It will help to stay optimistic and with your financial plan if you use some of these strategies.
+It will help you to stay optimistic and stick with your financial plan if you use some of these strategies.
 Keep calm with these portfolio shock absorbers.
-They will help you manage stock investing risk and avoid panic selling.
+They will help you manage investing risk and avoid panic selling.

 [author_ad]